 Steps in the Positive Deviance process

-The mindset is ideal for tackling a persistent problem that requires a solution that includes social change.
+The mindset is ideal for tackling a persistent problem that requires a solution that includes social change for individuals or groups.

 Four D’s are important in this process: Define, Determine, Discover and Design.
 These steps are explained below and are derived from the positive deviance study by Pascale.